qwjhvbxi/SAEV/README.md

 Other used toolboxes for minor functions (that can be replaced or ignored) is the *Statistics and Machine Learning Toolbox*.
 Some functions run faster with *Parallel Computing Toolbox*.

-The model is designed for Matlab 2018 or newer.
+The model is tested for Matlab 2017b or newer.
-However, the code can be run with previous versions with some minor modifications (mostly explicit matrix expansions).
+The code can be run with older versions with some minor modifications (mostly explicit matrix expansions).